qwertychouskie/TestOut-issues/Network Pro.md

 - 13.1.4: q2 and q14 are the same.

 - 13.2.4: The emails are cut off horizontaly, with no way to scroll.

+- 13.6.1: NOOOO!
+HTTP should never be used, only HTTPS. https://https.cio.gov/everything/